-The recently opened Remai Modern, considered one of North America's most visionary new art galleries, features dazzling exhibits from artists around the globe, including the world's largest collection of Picasso linocuts.
-From the outside, the gallery makes a bold statement with its awardwinning architecture.
+The Remai Modern, considered one of North America's most visionary new art galleries, features dazzling exhibits from artists around the globe, including the world's largest collection of Picasso linocuts.
+From the outside, the gallery makes a bold statement with its award-winning architecture.
 Step through the doors and explore its collection of more than 400 Picasso linocuts and 23 ceramic works, as well as temporary and touring exhibitions of modern and contemporary art.
-After your tour, stop at the 68-seat onsite Shift restaurant for food with a local flair.